 If you go for a certificate or an associate’s degree, it will take you anywhere between 2-3 years to become a court reporter.
 However, if you decide to go for a bachelor’s degree, the time duration will increase to 4-5 years.

 What Are the Requirements to Become a Court Reporter in Austin?

 - Have a high school diploma or a GED.

 How Much Does a Court Reporter Earn in Austin?

-According to the latest figures published by the US Bureau of Labor Statistics, court reporters and simultaneous captioners earned a mean annual income of $73,030 in 2019.
-Texas was the fifth-highest paying state and the state with the second-highest employment level in the US in 2019.
+According to the latest figures published by the US Bureau of Labor Statistics, court reporters and simultaneous captioners in Texas earned a mean annual income of $82,870 in 2020.
+Texas was the fourth-highest paying state and the state with the second-highest employment level in the US in 2020.